PHUC-GIT/Project_NETE/README.md

 ## 📦 Installation (so simple that you might think this is a joke)

 ### 0. Pre Setup
 Get yourself Apache + PHP + MySQL stack.
-You can get XAMPP or Laragon, Then put whole system inside `/Deploy` folder inside www, htdocs.
+You can get XAMPP or Laragon, Then put whole system in `/Deploy` folder to www, htdocs.

 ### 1. Database Setup
 Create a database and import the schema provided in `Backup/`.